Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Electrical.md

 #### Difficulties Faced
  - The precise timing is very difficult to achieve with limited programming experience and time.
- - The library on Github is difficult to implement for a single LED, becuase it is written for a strip of LEDs so lots of the code can be removed.
+ - The library on Github is difficult to implement for a single LED, because it is written for a strip of LEDs.
  - Integrating the LED code with the bigger board must be done before testing, otherwise the bigger board will blow when a battery is inserted.

 #### Outcome